-The Community Legal Intermediary Training Course (CLI) is a program that targets individuals who are often called upon to help others in the community with legal problems, whether in the role of a worker, friend or community leader.
-The program aims to provide participants with basic knowledge about our laws and legal system, and to inform them of the proper role of a legal intermediary.
+The Community Legal Intermediary Training Course (CLI) is a program for individuals who are often called upon to help others in the community with legal problems, whether in the role of a worker, friend or community leader.
+The program provides participants with basic knowledge about our laws and legal system, and informs them about the proper role of a legal intermediary.

 - Introduction to Canada’s Justice System